SAP-samples/btp-aws1-opensap/Week 2/Unit 2.4/README.md

     ![Alt text](./images/SBPA_35.png)

-36. Provide a "Link Text".
+36. For the "Link Text" field update the value as Supporting Document.
 Click "Save".
 Your form should look like below:

     ![Alt text](./images/SBPA_36.png)